 2 Corinthians 6:14-15, ESV

 A Christian is a person who has accepted Christ’s rule and God’s kingdom in their life.
 Non-Christians have not done this.
-Christians and non-Christians will naturally have different purposes, motives and priorities in their work.
-There simply must be some difference between them.
+Christians and non-Christians will have different purposes, motives and priorities in their work.
+There simply must be some difference between them in values.
 Political alliances between Christians and non-Christians opens the door for the compromise of Christian principle for the sake of political unity and power.
-Christians in political alliances learn to “swallow camels”—to suppress or adjust their own convictions or principles for the sake of unity and power, thus making power the lead motive for action rather than Christian principle.
-Thus, they lose their prophetic capacity and influence in society and fail to be the voice of Christ in today’s society.
+Christians in political alliances learn to “swallow camels”—to suppress or adjust their own convictions or principles for the sake of political unity and power, thus making power the lead motive rather than truth.
+Thus, they are easily corrupted or silenced and lose their independence and influence as the voice of Christ in modern society.

-The Christian has, by accepting Christ, acknowledged that it is sin that is the root problem in our world, and that Christ is the only solution to this problem (John 15:5; Romans 5:12-21).
-Political power and reforms, human legislation, regulations and sanctions cannot cure the selfishness of the human heart that causes us to hurt one another, destroy ourselves and destroy the planet.
-The Christian has acknowledged that the problem in our world is fundamentally spiritual and requires a spiritual rather than a political solution: The transformation of the heart and mind through personal faith in Jesus.
+The Christian has, by accepting Christ, acknowledged that it is sin (selfishness) that is the root problem in our world, and that Christ is the only solution to this problem (John 15:5; Romans 5:12-21).
+Christianity teaches that only Christ can cure the sinfulness and selfishness of the human heart that causes us to hurt one another, destroy ourselves and destroy the planet—not political power, political reforms, human legislation, regulations or sanctions.
+The Christian that believes in the Gospel, believes that the best human efforts cannot save us, and that the problem in our world is fundamentally spiritual and requires a spiritual rather than a political solution: The transformation of the heart and mind through personal faith in Jesus.
+This is the core of Christianity.

 But Jesus called them to him and said, “You know that the rulers of the Gentiles lord it over them, and their great ones exercise authority over them.
 It shall not be so among you.
 But whoever would be great among you must be your servant, and whoever would be first among you must be your slave, even as the Son of Man came not to be served but to serve, and to give his life as a ransom for many.”